Lattice confinement fusion

-Lattice confinement fusion (LCF) is a type of nuclear fusion in which deuteron-saturated metals are exposed to gamma radiation or ion beams avoiding the confined high-temperature plasmas used in other methods of fusion.
+Lattice confinement fusion (LCF) is a type of nuclear fusion in which deuteron-saturated metals are exposed to high energy photons or ion beams avoiding the confined high-temperature plasmas used in other methods of fusion.

 History

 In 2020, a team of NASA researchers seeking a new energy source for deep-space exploration missions published the first paper describing a method for triggering nuclear fusion in the space between the atoms of a metal solid, an example of screened fusion.
 The experiments did not produce self-sustaining reactions, and the electron source itself was energetically expensive.

 Technique

 The reaction is fueled with deuterium (^{2}H), a stable isotope of hydrogen composed of one proton, one neutron, and one electron.
 The deuterium is confined in the space between the atoms of a metal solid such as erbium or titanium.
 Erbium can indefinitely maintain 10^{23} cm^{−3} deuterium atoms at room temperature.
 The deuteron-saturated metal forms an overall neutral plasma.
 The electron density of the metal reduces the likelihood that two deuterium nuclei (deuterons) will repel each other as they get closer together.

 A dynamitron electron-beam accelerator generates an electron beam that hits a tantalum target and produces gamma rays, irradiating titanium deuteride or erbium deuteride.
 A gamma ray of about 2.2 megaelectronvolts (MeV) strikes a deuteron and splits it into proton and neutron.
 The neutron collides with another deuteron.
 This second, energetic deuteron can experience screened fusion or a stripping reaction.

 Though the lattice is notionally at room temperature, LCF creates an energetic environment inside the lattice where individual atoms achieve fusion-level energies.
 Heated regions are created at the micrometer scale.